Florgol/Tkinter-logbook/README.md

 It is a small project that is part of my studies at the BHT (Berliner Hochschule für Technik).
 It utilizes Pythons's GUI-Toolkit - Tkinter.

-To start the project run 'logbook.py'.
+To start the project, run 'logbook.py'.